Other / mixed grade configuration · Cochran, GA

 How many students attend Bleckley County Success Academy?

 Bleckley County Success Academy has 83 students enrolled.
-It is a other school in Cochran, GA.
+It is a public school in Cochran, GA.

 What is the student-teacher ratio at Bleckley County Success Academy?